tbishaw-stat6250/course-questions-wiki/week-04/README.md

 - Answer (tbishaw-stat6250): You can create an output SAS data set using the OUTPUT statemnt in PROC MEANS.
 - *Question* (cnguyen77-stat6250): Does PROC FREQ creates a table of frequencies and percentages for character variables or numeric variables?
 - *Answer* (cnguyen77-stat6250): Both character and numeric variables.
 By default, PROC FREQ creates a table for all variables in a data set.
+- *Question* (sbagdi-stat6250): When there are a lot of variables in a data set, which statement is used to limit the appearance of variables in a PROC FREQ report?
+- *Answer* (sbagdi-stat6250): To limit the appearance of variables in a PROC FREQ table as desired, TABLES statement is used.